bob-fornal/better-practices/JavaScript/README.md

 const weight = (category?.title?.weight !== undefined) ? category.title.weight : 0;
 ```

-With Null-ish Coalescing, this can be simplified futher, providing a very clean readable set of code ...
+With null-ish coalescing and optional chaining, this can be simplified futher, providing a very clean readable set of code ...

 ```javascript
 const weight = category?.title?.weight ??
 0;